 Supervisor: Kristen Jackson, Connectivity Director

-The Connectivity Fellow will work closely with the Connectivity Department to plan and implement the many aspects of our show-by-show strategy: audience design, lobby experiences, and engagement events.
-The fellow will participate in brainstorming and planning meetings, conduct research on community events and organizations, and assist with designing and installing Woolly’s interactive lobby experiences.
-The Connectivity fellow will also support the day to day functioning of the department.
+The Connectivity fellow will work closely with the Connectivity Department to plan and implement the many aspects of our show-by-show strategy: audience design, lobby experiences, and engagement events.
+The fellow will participate in brainstorming and planning meetings, conduct research on community organizations and attend events, staff Connectivity events, assist with designing and installing Woolly’s interactive lobby experiences, and participate in season planning meetings.
+The Connectivity fellow will also support the day-to-day functioning of the department, and other administrative duties as assigned.

 Supervisor: Samantha Campbell, Master Electrician